DigitalPublishingToolkit/NN09/md/10Rules.md

 ## The Empire Strikes Back

-‘Institutions will seek to preserve the problem for which they are the solution’, Clay Shirky memorably once said.[^10] We live in a world today where the music industry is one of the greatest obstructers of music distribution.
-In its quest to suppress the online exchange of music (something that for all intents and purposes could be feasible for everyone at low or no costs), the music industry has tried to exploit any legal and promotional leverage it could find.
+‘Institutions will seek to preserve the problem for which they are the solution,’ Clay Shirky once said.[^10] We live in a world today where the music industry is one of the greatest obstructers of music distribution.
+In its quest to suppress the online exchange of music (something that for all intents and purposes could be attainable for everyone at low or no costs), the music industry has tried to exploit any legal and promotional leverage it could find.
 The sector has a history of filing lawsuits that have ruined entire families, locking up